collective/collective.recipe.bluebream/README.rst

 Introduction
 ============

-``collective.recipe.bluebream`` is a simple ``zc.buildout`` recipe you can use to bootstrap a `Bluebream`_ project.
-In fact, it is so simple that it contains almost no recipe functionality at all[1].
-It simply requires the packages that Bluebream 1.0 requires, according to the sample project setup described here: http://bluebream.zope.org/doc/1.0/gettingstarted.html).
-It may do more in the future, though.
+``collective.recipe.bluebream`` is a ``zc.buildout`` recipe you can use to bootstrap a `Bluebream`_ project.
+It does the following:

+- Requires the packages required by BlueBream (according to the sample project setup described here: http://bluebream.zope.org/doc/1.0/gettingstarted.html)
+- Installs ``bin/paster``
+- Installs a small WSGI application
+- Installs ZCML configuration files
+- Adds some var directories if they do not exist
+- Supports develop eggs

 Installation
 ============